This situation has happened enough times that I thought it would be a public service and good mentoring to address it for everyone…

-This is nothing personal either.
+This is nothing personal.
 Let me tell you why I don’t subscribe to the mailing lists of colleagues AND why you don’t need me on your mailing list:

 - I’m not your target market.
-I am not a client or a prospect.
+I am neither client nor prospect.

 - As mentioned, you signed up for my mailing list; I didn’t sign up for yours.
-Signing up to someone’s mailing list does not grant you automatic permission to sign them up to yours.
+Signing up to someone’s mailing list does not grant you automatic, implicit permission to sign them up to yours.

 - As an industry mentor, I am dealing with far more people than you.
 If I subscribed to everyone’s mailing lists “just to be nice” and avoid the morons getting bent out of shape if I don’t, my inbox would be inundated, and I’d never get anything done.